Scott Fenwick

-Scott James Fenwick (born 9 April 1990) is an English professional footballer who last played as a striker for club Lincoln United.
+Scott James Fenwick (born 9 April 1990) is an English professional footballer who last played as a striker for club Hallam.
 He played in the Football League for Hartlepool United and for League of Ireland club Cork City.

 Career

 Early career

 Fenwick was born in Gateshead, Tyne and Wear.
 He played for Newcastle United, Sunderland and Middlesbrough academies before joining Gretna in 2009.
 He left the latter in the same year, and subsequently joined Newcastle Benfield in 2010.

 In August 2012, Fenwick signed with Durham City, scoring 18 goals from 32 appearances in his first season and 33 goals from 41 appearances in the second.
 He moved to fellow Northern League team Dunston UTS in June 2014, and scored 13 goals in all competitions, of which 7 came from his 12 league appearances.